interkosmos/fortran-curl/README.md

 $ fpm build --profile=release
 ```

-The example applications are available with the ``fpm run --example`` command.
+The example programs are available with the ``fpm run --example`` command.

 You can add *fortran-curl* to your `fpm.toml` with: